splanck/vcurses/vcursesdoc.md

 Use `mvwin(win, y, x)` to reposition a window.
 The coordinates are automatically adjusted so the entire window remains visible on screen.

+## Resizing windows

+Resize an existing window with `wresize(win, rows, cols)`.
+For pads this will allocate new backing buffers.
+When the terminal itself changes dimensions, call `resizeterm(rows, cols)` so `stdscr` and all windows update accordingly.

 ## Window coordinate macros

 `vcurses` defines a set of macros that mirror those found in ncurses to